-This is inspired by a real situation.
+This is based on a true story.
 Early 70s.
-Zamboanga del Sur, Philipppines.
+Zamboanga del Sur, Philippines.
 The town of Dimataling was a “no man’s land” after Christian soldiers and Muslim rebels had been killing each other for a decade.
+Settlers from both sides had left.
 Sister Josephine of the Medical Mission Sisters stayed on to service the health needs of the few brave Christians and Muslims who dared to stay.
 She clung like oyster to a tiny bamboo chapel and a clinic, her paradise in no-man’s-land.
-She did not realize wounded Christian soldiers and Muslim rebels would meet in her clinic.
-How did she solve the dilemma?
+She tried hard to keep her clinic out of the war.
+How did she do it?

 In the dead of night, Sr. Jo was awakened by gun shots from afar.
 She ignored them and went back to sleep.
 She was used to it, as it happened so often.
 Later, someone banged at the door.
 Three rebels were carrying their Commander Usman, mortally wounded, bleeding profusely on the left shoulder.
 No questions asked, no words exchanged.
 Immediately Sister Jo went to work.
 It took her one hour to remove the bullet, and clean and bandage the wound.
 Then she fed the rebels.
 (Dialogue reconstructed in English.)

 COMMANDER USMAN – I am deeply grateful, Sister.

 SR. JO – Think nothing of it.
 That is my work.
 I am a medical mission sister.
 Our mission is to heal.

 CMDR.
 USMAN – You did not hesitate to help me.
 I am amazed how you can help your enemy.
 You even feed the enemy.
 The soldiers will not like that.

 SR. JO – What enemy?
 I don’t see enemies.
 I see only a wounded man.
 The soldiers can think what they want.
 They cannot touch me.

 CMDR.
 USMAN – Soldiers are known to rape and abuse even Christians, am I right, Sister?